 When the firm wanted to optimize the effectiveness of its InterAction implementation, it laid the groundwork for a remarkable CRM revitalization that cleaned up the firm’s list of 669,000 contacts, resulted in an 88 percent adoption rate among the firm’s partners and broadened the firm’s relationship intelligence capabilities.

-The firm relies on LexisNexis InterAction and InterAction for Microsoft Outlook (IMO).
+The firm relies on LexisNexis InterAction.

 - Makes it easy to segment marketing lists

 - Reports provide a 360-degree view of the firm’s clients

 - Built-in rules help the firm manage compliance with Canadian SPAM laws

 - Integrates with Vuture, enabling clients to update their own contact information

 - Superior data change management (DCM) capabilities support contact information accuracy